wpilibsuite/frc-docs/source/docs/software/advanced-controls/trajectories/troubleshooting.rst

 ### Verify P Gain
 If you completed the previous step and the problem went away then your problem can probably be found in one of the next steps.
 In this step we're going to verify that your wheel P controllers are well-tuned.
 If you're using Java then we want to turn off Ramsete so that we can just view our PF controllers on their own.

-1. You must re-use all the code from the previous step that logs actual vs. desired velocity (and the code that disables Ramsete, if you're using Java), except that **the P gain must be set back to its previous nonzero value.**
+1. You must reuse all the code from the previous step that logs actual vs. desired velocity (and the code that disables Ramsete, if you're using Java), except that **the P gain must be set back to its previous nonzero value.**
 2. Run the robot again on a variety of trajectories, and check that your actual vs. desired graphs look good.
 3. If the graphs do not look good (i.e. the actual velocity is very different from the desired) then you should try tuning your P gain and rerunning your test trajectories.